These healthy Halloween snack ideas are cute and easy non-candy options that both kids and adults will love!

-For these you will you slice an apple into wedges and then spread peanut butter or chocolate spread onto both sides of the apple.
-Then place mini marshmallows sandwiches between the two slices.
+For these just slice an apple into wedges and then spread peanut butter or chocolate spread onto both sides of the apple.
+Then place mini marshmallows sandwiched between the two slices.
 Hold together with a toothpick if needed.

 Halloween Cheese and Crackers